warunyoud/bert/README.md

 BERT uses [WordPiece](https://arxiv.org/pdf/1609.08144.pdf) as a tokenization mechanism.
 But it is Google internal, we cannot apply existing Thai word segmentation and then utilize WordPiece to learn the set of subword units.
 The best alternative is [SentencePiece](https://github.com/google/sentencepiece) which implements [BPE](https://arxiv.org/abs/1508.07909) and needs no word segmentation.

 In this project, we adopt a pre-trained Thai SentencePiece model from [BPEmb](https://github.com/bheinzerling/bpemb).
 The model of 25000 vocabularies is chosen and the vocabulary file has to be augmented with BERT's special characters, including '[PAD]', '[CLS]', '[SEP]' and '[MASK]'.
-The model and vocaulary files can be downloaded **[`here`](https://drive.google.com/file/d/1F7pCgt3vPlarI9RxKtOZUrC_67KMNQ1W/view?usp=sharing)**.
+The model and vocabulary files can be downloaded **[`here`](https://drive.google.com/file/d/1F7pCgt3vPlarI9RxKtOZUrC_67KMNQ1W/view?usp=sharing)**.

 `SentencePiece` and `bpe_helper.py` from BPEmb are both used to tokenize data. `ThaiTokenizer class` has been added to BERT's `tokenization.py` for tokenizing Thai texts.